uuuuuvika/Minishell/README.md

 ## TODO:

-[ ] Simple built in commands: echo, echo -n, cd, pwd, export, unset, env,exit [ ] Compound commands
+[ ] Simple built in commands: echo, echo -n, cd, pwd, export, unset, env, exit [ ] Compound commands
 [ ] < > >>  Redirections for stdin and stdout
 [ ] | output from one program to the input of the next program